yadukrishnan88/ruby_cucumber_soap_web_services/README.md

 # ruby_cucumber_soap_web_services
-This is a sample project to demonstrate automation of SOAP Webservices using ruby and cucumber.
-This is a starter level project created with the only purpose to help beginers to understand webservices automation using ruby & cucumber using savon client.
+This is a starter level sample project created to demonstrate automation of SOAP Webservices using ruby and cucumber.The purpose is to help beginers to understand webservices automation using ruby & cucumber using savon client.